brverbru/Testdoc/README.md

 >Alternatively you can **live chat** with our support team or leave feedback/report bugs using the square tabs that appear on the left-hand side of the webpage.

+Welcome to Cumul.io!
+You’ve definitely made the right choice in signing up!
+You’re now on your way to having control over your data and being able to gain meaningful insights in a safe, simple and manageable way.
+That’s a nice feeling, right?

 # Getting started
 ## Quick start tutorials

+>**Tutorial 1**: Getting started with the dashboard editor.

+>[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/33Rq0s9QqJU/0.jpg)](https://www.youtube.com/watch?v=33Rq0s9QqJU)

 Looking for a quick and easy way to get started (or don't want to read the complete guide)?
 Check out our getting started tutorial videos!
->**Tutorial 1**: Getting started with the dashboard editor.

->[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/33Rq0s9QqJU/0.jpg)](https://www.youtube.com/watch?v=33Rq0s9QqJU)